List of One Tree Hill characters: Bevin Mirskey

 Played by Bevin Prince during Season 1 through 5, Bevin Evan Mirskey (formerly Smith), in over thirty episodes spanning the first five seasons.
-Originally intended to be an extra during cheerleading scenes, Prince was later given lines to speak.
+Originally intended as an extra in cheerleading scenes, Prince was later given lines to speak.
 Her friendship with Brooke is established in Season 2 when Bevin expresses that she is a great captain.
 Bevin dates Skills in Season 3 and 4, but they break up during the missing years.
-She is not very bright, but she reveals in Season 4 that she only acts dumb for people to rely on her in that way.
+She is not very bright, but she reveals in Season 4 that she only acts dumb so others can feel better about themselves.
 In Season 5, we see that she is married to Tim Smith, who is also not smart, and they have a son named Nathan.

-Bevin does not make another appearance until the series finale when Clay and Quinn go to confirm the adoption of Clay's son, Logan.
-It is revealed that she now works as a social worker and that she is apparently divorced from Tim, stating that she "hated her husband".
-In the final scene of the series where everyone is at Jamie's high school basketball game, it is revealed that she is back together with Skills.
+Bevin does not make another appearance until the series finale, when Clay and Quinn go to confirm the adoption of Clay's son, Logan.
+It is revealed that she now works as a social worker and that she is apparently divorced from Tim, stating that she "hated her husband."
+In the final scene of the series, where everyone is at Jamie's high school basketball game, it is revealed that she is back together with Skills.